 Unfortunately, there’s been a huge greenwashing campaign going on, initiated by the meat and dairy industry, in order to play with our conscience.
 Happy animals are shown on cartons and packages while the reality is a lot more sinister.
 There’s really nothing humane about animal farming or taking someone else’s life.

-This doesn’t just go for meat products, though, because the dairy and egg industries are in the same niche working together in the animal agriculture.
-Dairy cows are forcefully impregnated, their calves taken away and killed shortly after, their milk stolen and, after a few years, they end up as hamburger meat.
+This doesn’t just go for meat products, though, because the dairy and egg industries are in the same niche working together in animal agriculture.
+Dairy cows are forcefully impregnated, their calves are taken away and killed shortly after, their milk is stolen and, after a few years, they end up as hamburger meat.